thedmi/Equ/README.md

 Equ
 ====

-Equ is a .NET library that provides fast, convention-based equality operations for your types.
+Equ is a *.NET Standard* library that provides fast, convention-based equality operations for your types.
 This is primarily useful for custom value types (in the sense of the [value object pattern](http://en.wikipedia.org/wiki/Value_object), not in the sense of `struct`).
+Such types are sometimes also called "records".

 Members participating in equality operations are resolved through reflection, the resulting equality operations are then stored as compiled expression using LINQ expression trees.
 This makes the runtime performance as fast as with a manual implementation.